stackvana/hook.io/view/blog/the-monolith-versus-the-microservice-a-tale-of-two-applications.markdown

 The **Monolith** approach to application design leads to having to worry about the global state of the entire application any time a single route is modified.

-The **Microservice** approach to application design offers a clear path improving the stability and scalability of an application by isolating services into distinct composable units.
+The **Microservice** approach to application design offers a clear path to improving the stability and scalability of an application by isolating it's services into distinct composable units.

 ## A New Company Builds A Web Application